jamjon3/grails-jgit/README.md

 You can extend the `UserInfoHandler` as a Groovy class and update the config option `jgit.userInfoHandler` to reference that new class.

 However, perhaps you are using Spring Security and you can derive username and email attributes from there.
 Maybe something else.
-Regardless, simply define your own methods similar to those `org.grails.plugins.jgit.UserInfoHandler` and override the `jgitUserInfo` bean in `Resources.groovy`.
+Regardless, simply define your own methods similar to those in `org.grails.plugins.jgit.UserInfoHandler` and override the `jgitUserInfo` bean in `Resources.groovy`.

-For example with using Spring Security, you may want to create a service that containing the `resolveEmail()` and `resolveUsername()` methods something like this:
+For example with using Spring Security, you may want to just create a service that contains the `resolveEmail()` and `resolveUsername()` methods something like this:

 ```
 class SpringSecurityUserInfoHandlerService {